Zinc Test Kits

 CHEMetrics' method determines soluble zinc in drinking water and wastewater.
 Zinc reacts with the reagent zincon in a buffered alkaline solution to form a blue complex.
 Interference from other heavy metals can be eliminated by the addition of cyanide.
 However, for safety, cyanide has not been included in the reagent formulation.
 Results are expressed as ppm (mg/l) Zn.

-Shelf-life: although the reagent in the ampoule is stable, the indicator solution has an eight-month shelf-life.
-We recommend stocking quantities that will be used within seven months.
+Shelf Life: although the reagent in the ampoule is stable, the indicator solution has an ten month shelf life from date of manufacture.
+We recommend stocking quantities accordingly.

 References: